 Living either oceanfront or near the coast is a dream come true for many people, but if you are considering making the move, one thing to get used to is the effects of salt in the water and in the air.

 Even if your home isn’t directly on the ocean, the fact of the matter is that salt air can have some significant impact on your body and home.
 In this blog post, I’ll break down a few things to know about the effects of salt, and what you can do to prepare.

-The effects of salt on your body from living at the coast
+The effects of salt on your body from living on the coast

-For starters, living at the coast definitely can make you feel dehydrated and thirsty, so it’s critical to have plenty of moisturizers, lotions, and bottles of water in stock at all times.
+Salt exposure at the coast can make you feel dehydrated and thirsty; for this reason, it’s critical to have plenty of moisturizers, lotions, and bottles of water in stock at all times.

 Living near the sea is great for your skin.
 Scientists have found that magnesium in ocean water hydrates skin and increases its elasticity.
 Those with psoriasis can find relief in a daily dose of sunshine because small amounts of UV radiation actually dry the skin and promote healing.

 For those with acne-scarring or pollutant-irritated skin, living near the seaside can help because of the healing properties of the salt and potassium chloride found in ocean water.

 Centuries ago Hippocrates coined the term, “thalassotherapy” to refer to the healing powers of the ocean.
 Today, the sounds of waves are often linked to meditation, and the ease of meditating on the beach offers huge mental health benefits.

 Seaside living also a decrease in stress, meaning residents are less prone to depression and anxiety.
 A study in the United Kingdom. of 26,000 coastal residents found that residents that live a half mile or less from the beach were 22% less likely to have symptoms of a mental health disorder.